nhsconnect/digital-referrals/index.md

 ---

 ## The e-Referral Service API Hub (Deprecated)##

-This site has now been deprecated.
+This site has now been archived.

 Please visit [https://digital.nhs.uk/developer/api-catalogue/e-referral-service-fhir](https://digital.nhs.uk/developer/api-catalogue/e-referral-service-fhir) to learn more about how to integrate with the e-Referral Service (e-RS) FHIR API.